typelogic/react-native-bluetooth-secure/README.md

 ## Description
-Secure pairless Bluetooth transport layer with Authenticated Encryption.
+A secure & pairless Bluetooth transport layer with Authenticated Encryption.

 ## Notes

+[SecureSend](https://github.com/typelogic/securesend) is a test React Native application that uses this library.

-The necessary Android codes to deal with the needed permissions is not yet included in this library.
+The Android permissions is not handled in the library.
 This example [MainActivity.java](https://gist.github.com/9e3231e4513a9896c163173062720bd0) works for Android10 but not Android11.

 ## Installation